 UKVI will tell you the result of your Administrative Review within 28 days of the date you submit it to them.

-For further advice or support with your Tier 4 visa application please contact the Student Immigration and Compliance Team
+For further advice or support with your Student Route visa application please contact the Student Immigration and Compliance Team

 Short-term study visa is for you if you are coming to the UK to study here for 6 months or fewer; for example, if you are an exchange student coming to study for a semester or if you are coming on a short course (eg. in Postgraduate Dentistry).
 You can also apply for a Short-term study visa if you are coming to the UK to study an English language programme which lasts up to 11 months.